Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • checks scope by diff,

-• validates affected JSON blocks.
+• validates the affected JSON blocks.

 > [project script] — example local wrapper for scripts/spec_ci/*.py.